 The SRF Loan Programs solicit applications throughout the year.
-The potential borrower must submit an application and Preliminary Engineering Report (PER) prior to April 1st to be included on the first quarter PPL.
-Any application received after April 1st will be added to subsequent PPLs and may be funded during the bypass period.
+The potential borrower must submit an application and Preliminary Engineering Report (PER) in April to be included on the first quarter PPL (April 1st for SFY 2025 applications, as set forth in Exhibit D).
+Any application received after the deadline will be added to subsequent PPLs and may be funded during the bypass period.
 Applications will remain on the PPL until the Applicant informs the SRF that they wish to be removed.
 Therefore, Applicants not funded in the current funding cycle may remain on the PPL and be funded in subsequent funding cycles.
 The bypass procedures are defined below.
-The SFY 2024 PPLs include all applications and projects submitted to the CWSRF Loan Program.
-Projects for which a complete Preliminary Engineering Report (PER) has been submitted have been ranked and scored.
-All other projects are listed alphabetically un-scored and un-ranked.
-The CWSRF Loan Program creates a small system PPL that consists of all Participants with populations of 10,000 or greater.
+The SFY 2025 PPLs include all applications and projects submitted to the CWSRF Loan Program.
+Projects for which a complete PER has been submitted have been ranked and scored.
+All other projects are unscored and unranked and listed alphabetically.
+The CWSRF Loan Program creates a small system PPL that consists of all Participants with populations of less than 10,000 and a second large system PPL that consists of all Participants with populations of 10,000 or greater.
 The PPLs are updated quarterly, and public noticed for comments each quarter for a three-week period.
 The PPLs are posted on the Authority's website at www.srf.in.gov.